great-expectations/great_expectations/docs/reference/core_concepts.rst

 A **Store** provides a consistent API to manage access to Expectations, Expectation Suite Validation Results and other Great Expectations assets, making it easy to share resources across a team that uses AWS, Azure, GCP, local storage, or something else entirely.

+A **Metric Store** facilitates saving any metric or statistic generated during validation, for example making it easy to create a dashboard showing key output from running Great Expectations.

-An **Evaluation Parameter** Store makes it possible to build expectation suites that depend on values from other batches of data, such as ensuring that the number of rows in a downstream dataset equals the number of unique values from an upstream one.
+An **Evaluation Parameter Store** is a kind of Metric Store that makes it possible to build expectation suites that depend on values from other batches of data, such as ensuring that the number of rows in a downstream dataset equals the number of unique values from an upstream one.
 A Data Context can manage a store to facilitate that validation scenario.

-A **Metric** Store makes facilitates saving any metric or statistic generated during validation, for example making it easy to create a dashboard showing key output from running Great Expectations.
+Using the Data Context **Plugins Directory** it is possible to dynamically add additional resources

 .. toctree::
    :maxdepth: 2